CodeKiwi/votejosh2020/_posts/2017-02-27-crew_only_no_passengers.md

 Facebook & LinkedIn are great tools for communicating and connecting people but terrible for engagement.
 In my opinion a 'like' is akin to a raised eyebrow.
 Whereas most comments are the social equivalent of "Oh, yep" in response to a conversation.
 I am aware I may not garner terribly many of either for this particular post.
 I love getting likes and comments as much as the next guy, but I want to turn this basic engagement into a meaningful dialog.

-There is an exception to this though, linking-to, reposting or sharing someones post on ones own channels This is always meaningful and always appreciated (wink).
-Unlike a 1-1 exchange between author and reader it is a public endorsement of the Authors point of view and vastly increases the potential eyeballs - furthermore someone sharing someone else's work carries more authority than someones own self-promotion.
+There is an exception to this though, linking-to, reposting or sharing someones post on ones own channels.
+Unlike a 1-1 exchange between author and reader it is a public endorsement of the authors point of view and vastly increases the potential eyeballs - furthermore someone sharing someone else's work carries more authority than someones own self-promotion.
+This is always meaningful and always appreciated ([wink](https://www.facebook.com/sharer/sharer.php?u={{site.url}}{{ page.url }})).

 So with this in mind, I won't be posting to Facebook or LinkedIn quite so much moving forward.
 Save for the occasional post to remind those who might be lagging behind that I am still around.

-My primary communication medium will be through this site and a group I am calling the 'Super-yacht guest list'.
+My primary medium will be this site and a group I am calling the 'Super-yacht guest list'.
 For now just a mailing list but I hope to build a community around it.

 ![Join me by the pool](/assets/img/posts/pool.png){:class="alignright"}
 ### Reserve your spot